isomerpages/moe-sst/_student-services/Scholarship.md

 order to continue receiving the scholarship.</p>
 </li>
 <li>
-<p>Nominated/Shortlisted students will be invited by the School to apply
-for the ESIS Test at the end of their Secondary 2 studies, in order to determine their suitability for the ESIS.</p>
+<p>The school shall nominate eligible students to MOE HQ for the scholarship.</p>
 </li>
 </ul>
 <p>Students who performed well in the ESIS test are awarded for:</p>